-Hi, I’m Debra Cady, creator of the Lessons in TIME™ training program, co-author of the Trauma-informed Method of Engagement (TIME) for Youth Advocacy Model, and a Licensed Clinical Social Worker.
-I am a Certified Appreciative Inquiry Facilitator and national expert in the area of youth and young adults transitioning into adulthood with mental health challenges.
+Hi, I’m Debra Cady, creator of the Trauma-Informed Youth Engagement workshop series, co-author of the Trauma-informed Method of Engagement (TIME) for Youth Advocacy Model, and a Licensed Clinical Social Worker.
+I am a Certified Appreciative Inquiry Facilitator and national expert in the area of policy/programming for youth and young adults transitioning into adulthood with mental health challenges.

 I’ve trained on the TIME model for the last 12 years locally, nationally and internationally.
 Now I’ve taken it to the next level, a deeper dive into how to implement the TIME model.
 Learn more about the TIME Model.

-Why should you participate in Lessons in TIME™?
+Why should you participate in Trauma-Informed Youth Engagement™ Workshops?

-Over the last 12 years, I've talked to TAYs and SAs from across the country who shared stories from the field about both successful and traumatic experiences of doing system change advocacy work.
+Over the last 30 years, I've talked to Y/YAs and Supportive adults from across the country who shared stories from the field about both successful and traumatic experiences of doing system change advocacy work.

 From the novice to the most trained and supported advocate, the practice of sharing lived experience publicly resulted in unintended negative consequences like re-experiencing feelings of fear, hopelessness, defeat, as well as flashbacks and in some cases, relapse.

-You may have difficulty convincing TAYs to be advocates or to be leaders in their own care planning.
-You may have trouble with consistent TAY attendance or TAY interest in leading their care plan team or staying motivated to reach their goals.
+You may have difficulty encouraging YAs to be advocates or to be leaders in their own care planning.
+You may have trouble with consistent attendance or interest in Y/YAs leading their care plan team or staying motivated to reach their goals.
 But you still want to support their success in any way you can.

-This is why I created Lessons in TIME™… to address your need as supportive adults (SAs) effectively engage, prepare, and support TAYs to safely sit on or lead meetings, committees, boards, panels, etc. through a trauma-informed lens.
+This is why I created this training… to address your need as supportive adults (SAs) effectively engage, prepare, and support TAYs to safely sit on or lead meetings, committees, boards, panels, etc. through a trauma-informed lens.

 We all know that having youth voices represented in care planning and at advocacy events is one of the most important ingredients for changing the way systems respond to the needs and desires of the youth and young adults.

-It is critical to apply trauma-informed principles, given the effects that trauma can have on TAYs when sharing their lived experience in a public setting or in care plans.
+It is critical to apply trauma-informed principles, given the effects that trauma can have on Y/YAs when sharing their lived experience in a public setting or in care plans.

 Many participants reported decreased negative experiences, less tokenism, and higher levels of youth/young adult participation.